haruki-sugarsun/hacky-helper-crx/designdocs/concepts.md

 ### Backend Storage

 - Effectively this is Chrome Browser's Bookmark folders for now.
+This layer provides persistence for Named Sessions (both Active and Closed), including their associated Open Tabs (synced) and Saved Bookmarks.
+- Synchronization between the local session state and this backend is handled by `BookmarkStorage.ts`.
+- Manual synchronization can be triggered via the "Force Sync to Backend" action in the UI, which ultimately calls `SessionManagement.syncSessionToBackend`.
+- Automatic synchronization also occurs periodically (managed by the service worker).